OWaheed/Wuzzuf-Dataset-Analysis-Service/README.md

 Wuzzuf Dataset Analysis Service
-# Java Web Service Application Using Spark To Analyze Wuzzuf DataSet
-the project contain 2 project :

-   1.maven project

-   2.web service project:
-         The  Main Page  is at http://localhost:8080
-         here is a demo video of the project   while  running  https://youtu.be/J331k-QhP6U

 # The Project Contain Many Services :
   1. Read data set and convert it to Spark RDD and display some from it.